andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/taking-first-steps-with-swiftui.md

 Don't feel left out of the SwiftUI fun, though!
 Just press `command` + `R` to see everything load up in the iOS 13 Simulator.

+If you're learning, you might opt to use [SwiftUI in a Playground](/blog/ios-development/ui-work/using-swiftui-in-playground/) for a more convenient workflow!

 ## Syncing Changes Between SwiftUI Code and Xcode's Canvas
 Changing and saving your SwiftUI view code automatically updates the canvas preview.